collective/collective.watcherlist/collective/watcherlist/README.txt

 ``collective.watcherlist`` is a package that enables you to keep a list of people who want to receive emails when an item gets updated.
-The main use case is something like Products.Poi, which is an issue tracker for Plone.
+The main use case is something like Products.Poi_, which is an issue tracker for Plone.
 That product lets you create an issue tracker.
 In this tracker people can add issues.
 The tracker has managers.
 Everytime a new issue is posted, the managers should receive an email.